Persistent and ephemeral node storage

 For disk size requirements, see:

-- Hardware requirements for general guidelines regarding the ideal disk size each type of storage
+- Hardware requirements for general guidelines regarding the ideal disk size for each type of storage

 - Disk size requirements for extreme write scenarios for special considerations when dealing with a high rate of write commands